 25. Step 3: Promote and develop alternatives: Before any instrument is put in practice, there should be an assessment of the alternatives for SUPBs applications, in terms of national production capacity and needs, i.e. offer and demand.
 Indeed, these two aspects must go hand in hand and should be boosted equally for effective switch to alternatives.
 Furthermore, this may represent an economic opportunity for the countries since often an important share of plastic bags is imported.
-A controversial issue may be the type of alternatives that should be promoted in response to the reduction/ban of SUPB.25 There is not a one-fits-all solution.
+A controversial issue may be the type of alternatives that should be promoted in response to the reduction/ban of SUPB.
+There is not a one-fits-all solution.
 A good approach may be to use a Life Cycle Analysis (LCA) approach to compare the different options.
 A general conclusion for LCA of alternatives to SUPB, including paper, woven polypropylene, compostable bags, is that it strongly depends on how many times the bags are reused.
 Furthermore, a limitation of LCA is to account for the economic cost of the leakage of plastic bags into the environment due to the difficulty to establish such costs.
 Bearing this in mind, the more potential for reuse of a particular option, the least impact it may have.
 Hence, the notion of reusability must be key when putting forward alternatives to SUPB.
-Furthermore, it should be considered that different options will respond to particular uses of SUPB, in a way that a certain alternative does not exclude any other.

-23 See UNEP/MED WG.466 Inf.5 for more information
+&lt;sup>23 See UNEP/MED WG.466 Inf.5 for more information

-24 In UNEP/MED WG.466 Inf.5there is an example of the values for the EU context.
+&lt;sup>24 In UNEP/MED WG.466 Inf.5there is an example of the values for the EU context.